 It is in the area of statutory offences that Council members may be at real personal risk of liability for the wrongful acts of the University.
 There is an increasing tendency for legislation to impose heavy penalties on corporations for offences under the legislation, and to make the directors and other officers and managers personally liable as well (often referred to as lifting the corporate veil).
 In some cases, third parties are given the right to proceed against the directors for compensation in respect of the offence.

-Examples of this can be found in legislation relating to Work Health and Safety, Trade Practices, Environment Protection, Equal Opportunity, Privacy and Fair Trading.
+Examples of this can be found in legislation relating to Dangerous Substances, Work Health and Safety, Competition and Consumer, Environment Protection, Equal Opportunity, Privacy, Superannuation Guarantee Administration, Taxation Administration, Fair Work and Fair Trading.